Adiabatic Index Formula

 LaTeX Copy

-The Heat Capacity Ratio also known as the adiabatic index is the ratio of specific heats i.e. the ratio of the heat capacity at constant pressure to heat capacity at constant volume.
+The Heat Capacity Ratio is the ratio of the heat capacity at constant pressure to the heat capacity at constant volume, indicating how a gas responds to heat transfer.
 Check FAQs

 γ=Cp molarCv molar